pdiemert/ssa/README.md

 	ssa

 This searches for a directory called /test or /spec.
-All test suites in the directory are executed.
+All test suites in the directory and sub-directories are executed.

 or